awarbler/CSE212-Final-AW/1-topic.md

 7. Create delete method
     - The delete method will delete the entire queue.
     - This will set the queue to none.
+    - Time Complexity O(1)

     ```python
         def delete(self):
             self.items = None
     '''

+8. Test the queue
+    - Check if the method works
+    - Create a variable
+    - Print the value of the queue
+    - The method will return true, which means our queue is empty.
+    - Call all of our methods as a test.
+    - It is best to print out the queue for testing.

+    ```python
+        testQueue = Queue()
+        # call isEmpty method
+        print(testQueue.isEmpty())
+        # call enqueue method
+        testQueue.enqueue(1)
+        testQueue.enqueue(3)
+        testQueue.enqueue(4)
+        testQueue.enqueue(5)
+        # call dequeue method
+        print(testQueue.dequeue())
+        # call print function to see if item was dequeue
+        print(testQueue)
+        # call peek method

+    ```

 You can check your code with the solution here: [Solution](1-topic-solution.py)